9630613/Iranian-license-plate-detection/README.md

  https://www.kaggle.com/datasets/andrewmvd/car-plate-detection
  # Installation
  # Usage
- First, you should adress the best.pt file and the Yolo directory to this part of the code
+ First, you should address the best.pt file and the Yolo directory to this part of the code

  ````python
  model = torch.hub.load('directory of yolo file', 'custom', 'best.pt', source='local')
  ````
- Then, adress the video or connected camera
+ Then, address the video or connected camera
  ````python
  cap = cv2.VideoCapture('video.mp4 or camera')  # input of video
  ````
  Now, the code is ready and you can run it.
-It will show you the video with license detection also you could find the cropped detected license plates and their annotaion files in license_plate and license_index directories.
-They will be used in reading the numbers of license plates.
+It will show you the video with license detection. also, you could find the cropped detected license plates and their annotaion files in license_plate and license_index directories.
+They will be used if you want to read the numbers of license plates.

  # Some results